archlinux/repod/docs/repod/man/repod_conf.rst

 DESCRIPTION
 -----------

-A TOML based configuration file, which can be provided in a default configuration file location and/ or override configuration file locations.
+A *TOML [1]* based configuration file, which can be provided in a default configuration file location and/ or override configuration file locations.
 Override configuration files are read and merged in alphabetically order and have higher precedence than the default configuration file location.